The HABITAT project

 What the HABITAT project aims to do

-But the situation is changing, as recently the HABITAT project (Harnessing Pasture Biodiversity and Productivity) project received funding from the Global Centre for Biodiversity and Climate (GCBC) to study the effects of pasture management on GHG emissions, plant biodiversity, and dairy production in smallholder farms in Bomet, Kenya.
+But the situation is changing, as recently the Harnessing Pasture Biodiversity and Productivity (HABITAT) project received funding from the Global Centre for Biodiversity and Climate (GCBC) to study the effects of pasture management on GHG emissions, plant biodiversity and dairy production in smallholder farms in Bomet, Kenya.

 Crucially, the team will seek out and learn from ‘pioneer’ farmers who are already using beneficial pasture management practices.
-The team hopes to be able to identify practices that enhance biodiversity, improve productivity, build greater resilience to drought, reduce GHG emission intensities, and help to combat poverty and bolster climate resilience.
+These are practices that enhance biodiversity, improve productivity, build greater resilience to drought, reduce GHG emission intensities, and help to combat poverty and bolster climate resilience.

 Recently the team convened at Mazingira Centre, ILRI.